GEM-benchmark/NL-Augmenter/transformations/swap_characters/README.md

 Author name: Taylor Sorensen (email: tsor1313@gmail.com)

 ## What type of a transformation is this?
-This transformation acts like a perturbation to test robustness.
-Few letters picked at random are replaced with letters which are at keyboard positions near the source letter.
-Generated transformations display high similarity to the source sentences i.e. the code outputs highly precise generations.
-This transformation especially can show robustness to typed data where many common errors are expected.
+This transformation acts as a robustness to common typographical errors.
+Often, when typing on a keyboard, people will accidentally swap two adjacent characters.
+This transformation serves a check on robustness to these common human errors.

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification,